 The registration requirement set forth in these rules does not apply to the distribution and manufacture of controlled substances.
-Any physician-licensee who engages in the manufacture or distribution of controlled substances or legend drugs shall-must register with the Mississippi State Board of Pharmacy pursuant to Mississippi Code, Section 73-21-105 practices-.
-For the purposes herein, "distribute" shall-means the delivery of a drug other than by administering, prescribing or dispensing.
-The word "manufacture" shall-hasve the same meaning as set forth in Mississippi Code, Section 41-29-105(q).
+Any physician licensee who engages in the manufacture or distribution of controlled substances or legend drugs shallmust register with the Mississippi State Board of Pharmacy pursuant to Mississippi Code, Section 73-21-105 and shallwill be subject to all applicable federal statutes and regulations controlling such practices.
+For the purposes herein, "distribute" shall means the delivery of a drug other than by administering, prescribing or dispensing.
+The word "manufacture" shall hasve the same meaning as set forth in Mississippi Code, Section 41-29-105(q).